hibernate/hibernate-search/README.md

     > git clone git@github.com:hibernate/hibernate-search.git
     > cd hibernate-search
     > mvn clean install -s settings-example.xml

+If you want to also build the documentation, use

+    > mvn clean install -Pdocs -s settings-example.xml

 If you want to contribute, read [Contributing to Hibernate Search](http://community.jboss.org/wiki/ContributingtoHibernateSearch)